Molly Grace9-Minute Read

 Whether you’re looking to reduce your utility bills or live a more environmentally friendly lifestyle, here are some changes that are worth making to make your home more energy-efficient.

-The aim of an energy audit is to learn how your home uses energy and the ways it wastes energy or uses it inefficiently.
+The aim of a home energy audit is to learn how your home uses energy and the ways it wastes energy or uses it inefficiently.
 That way, you know where to target your energy-efficiency efforts.

-When you hire a professional, they’ll use a variety of tools to gather information about your home’s energy use.
+If you hire a professional energy auditor, they’ll use a variety of tools to gather information about your home’s energy use.
 For example, they may use a special fan to conduct a blower door test, which can locate air leaks in your home.

 A professional will also analyze your past energy bills to learn more about your energy consumption.
 Once they’ve completed the audit, they’ll provide you with a report of their findings.
 This can help you determine what changes would get you the most bang for your buck.

-Energy.gov recommends checking exterior walls, especially areas where two different building materials meet (such as where your siding and foundation meet), electrical outlets, door and window frames, baseboards, vents, fans and other areas where air could leak through.
+If you want to conduct a DIY energy audit, Energy.gov recommends checking areas inside and outside of your home where air could leak through.
+These areas include exterior walls – especially areas where two different building materials meet (such as where your siding ends and your foundation begins) – as well as electrical outlets, door and window frames, baseboards, vents and fans.

-Using technology to your advantage can help automate some of your energy-saving efforts and ensure that your efforts aren’t undermined by your forgetting to turn off lights or properly set your thermostat.
+Using smart home devices and similar technology to your advantage can help automate some of your energy-saving efforts and ensure that nothing undermines those efforts.

-Other smart home technology that could help boost energy savings include smart plugs or smart outlets and smart lights.
-With these types of technologies, you can program when lights or other devices plugged into your smart outlets turn on and off or control these devices through an app on your phone, even when you aren’t home.
+Other smart home technology that could help boost energy savings include smart plugs, smart outlets and smart lights.
+You can use these to program when lights or other devices plugged into your smart outlets turn on and off.
+You can also control these devices through an app on your phone – even when you aren’t home.